rtang03/fabric-es/docs/source/concept.rst

 Time to market
 ~~~~~~~~~~~~~~

-Most designers adopt the conventional database modeling and n-tier achitecture.
+Most designers use the conventional database modeling and n-tier achitecture.
 When there is changes in data requiremnt, it
 requires changes and development it different components.
 Provided centralized governance, the changes may require to follow
 tedious change control procedures.
 A simple change in data models invokes a chain reactions across organizations.
 The
 development and testing effort are also high.